berkas1/esp8266-netprobe/README.md

 6. Copy&paste the shown web app URL (everything behind '.google.com') to the .ino file
 7. Upload code to esp8266

+### LED Indication
+When LED Indication is enabled, LED light connected to *ledGreed* is powered for 1500 milliseconds when the connection to Google was successful.
+If not, LED light connected to *ledRed* is powered for 1500 milliseconds.

 ### TODO
 - LED light to show success/failure during sending data to Google
 - Ethernet connection